 #9 Hong Kong Film Archive

 Hong Kong’s rich cinematic history is celebrated at the film archive, one of the city’s most fascinating museums.
-Film buffs can enjoy four floors of exhibitions as well as enjoy screenings of old Hong Kong films.
+Film buffs can enjoy four floors of exhibitions as well as screenings of old Hong Kong films.

 #10 Hong Kong Museum of Coastal Defence